-There are many options in cleft lip revision.
+There are many options in cleft lip surgery.
 In some cases, the entire closure may need to be redone.
 In other cases, the scar may need partial excision or laser resurfacing.
 At your consultation, Dr. Rodman will listen to your concerns and work with the patient and family to come up with a solution that serves everyone’s needs.

-Patients who have a cleft in their gums may need a bone graft to help bridge the gap in the gums and help the teeth to grow in that area.
+In Houston cleft lip surgery patients who have a cleft in their gums may need a bone graft to help bridge the gap in the gums and help the teeth to grow in that area.
 In this surgery, some bone marrow is taken from the patient’s hip bone and placed into the gap to help new bone growth.
 The timing of this is different for each child, it is done when the patient begins to lose their baby teeth, but before the permanent teeth come in, generally between the ages of 7-10 years old.
 Children need to stay at least one night in the hospital after this surgery and need about two weeks to recover afterwards.
 They will need to follow a soft diet and may have some soreness in the hip as they try to get back to activity.

 determine which is the best option